Portuguese crown jewels: Crown of João VI

 The Crown of João VI is an imperial format crown.
 A unique feature of the crown is that it is composed only of pure gold and red velvet, without a single precious stone or gem – an oddity amongst European crowns of the time.
 The crown was made in 1817 for the acclamation of King João VI.
 It was created in the workshop of the Royal Jeweler, Dom António Gomes da Silva, in Rio de Janeiro.
+It is on display at the Royal Treasure Museum at the Palace of Ajuda.

 Sceptre of the Armillary

 The Sceptre of the Armillary is the sceptre that was created for the acclamation of King João VI, in the workshop of the Royal Jeweler, Dom António Gomes da Silva, in Rio de Janeiro.
 The sceptre bears the symbols of the United Kingdom of Portugal, Brazil and the Algarves, Portugal's designation during João VI's stay in Brazil.
+It is on display at the Royal Treasure Museum at the Palace of Ajuda.

 Mantle of João VI

 The Mantle of João VI is the royal robe that was fashioned for the acclamation of King João VI.
 The mantle was fashioned in Portugal, even though João VI's court was in Brazil.
 The royal robe bears many symbols of the Kingdom of Portugal and was only used by João VI.
+It is on display at the Royal Treasure Museum at the Palace of Ajuda.

 Sceptre of the Dragon

 The Sceptre of the Dragon is the sceptre that was created for the acclamation and use of Queen Maria II, in London, England.
 The sceptre bears many symbols pertaining to Portugal's new constitution, though Portugal would commence its War of the Two Brothers later the year the sceptre was created.
+It is on display at the Royal Treasure Museum at the Palace of Ajuda.